-After an extensive renovation in 2013, the palace opened up for public tours during the summer months of July and August.
-The plan is to offer public tours again during high season in 2014.
-The website will be updated with more information.
+After an extensive renovation in 2013, the palace is now open for public tours during the summer months of July and August.

 Surrounded by the lush forest of Dyrehaven, north of Copenhagen, the palace has a fantastic view over the waters of Øresund.